 Submit support requests and browse self-service resources.

-With PHP 7.4 end of life set to hit at the end of November, teams with applications built on PHP 7.4 are quickly planning and executing their migration to a community-supported version.
+With PHP 7.4 now end of life, teams with applications built on PHP 7.4 are quickly planning and executing their migration to a community-supported version.
 But are there considerations teams need to make when migrating PHP 7.4?

 In this blog, we look at considerations for teams migrating off PHP 7.4, including backwards compatibility, deprecated features, potential migration paths, and what teams can do if they're not able to migrate before PHP 7.4 reaches end of life.

 Because PHP 7.4 is the terminal release for the PHP 7.x series, migrating PHP 7.4 requires users to migrate to a new major version of PHP, PHP 8.
 With this jump to a new major version, there is typically an increased number of considerations, including backwards incompatibility, deprecated features, and other changes.